Marmare314/numbify/src/lib.typ

   counter-at(counter, here())
 }

-/// Applies a numbering to a sequence of integers or two arrays of integers.
+/// Applies a numbering to the value of a `counter-like` or `numbify-counter`.
-/// It behaves like #link("https://typst.app/docs/reference/model/numbering/")[`numbering()`]
+/// Since this function behaves similarly to #link("https://typst.app/docs/reference/model/numbering/")[`numbering()`]
-/// for a sequence of integers.
-The rest of the documentation for this function
-/// therefore only describes the behaviour when two arrays of integers are provided.
+/// when provided with the state of a `counter-like`, only the behaviour of this function when provided with the state
+/// of a `numbify-counter` will be described here.
 ///
-/// - numbering (str, function, array): If the numbering is a string or a function,
+/// - numbering (str, function, array): This parameter defines the numbering format.
+If it's a string or a function,
-///   the numbering will be applied to the concatenation of the two arrays.
-///   If the numbering is an array of two numberings, each numbering will be applied
+///   the numbering will be applied to the concatenation of the two states.
+If it's an array of two numberings,
-///   to the corresponding array and the results will be joined using the separator.
+///   each numbering will be applied to its corresponding state.
+The results will then be joined using the separator.
 /// - separator (content): In case of an array-numbering, this separator is used to join the individual numberings.
-/// - ..numbers (array): Either a sequence of integers or two arrays of integers.
+/// - numbers (array): The value of the `counter-like` or `numbify-counter`.
 /// -> function
-#let numbify-numbering(numbering, separator: ".", ..numbers) = {
+#let numbify-numbering(numbering, numbers, separator: ".") = {
-  // TODO: make the logic easier and safer assert(numbers.named().len() == 0, message: "TODO")
-  assert(numbers.pos().len() > 0, message: "TODO")
-  numbers = numbers.pos()
+  assert(type(numbers) == array, message: "expected 'numbers' to be an array of numbers") assert(numbers.len() > 0, message: "expected 'numbers' to be a non-empty array")

   if type(numbering) == str or type(numbering) == function {
     (std.numbering)(numbering, ..numbers.flatten())
   } else if type(numbering) == array {
-    assert(numbering.len() == 2, message: "TODO")
-    assert(numbers.len() == 2, message: "TODO")
+    assert(numbers.len() == numbering.len(), message: "expected 'numbers' and 'numbering' to have the same length")
-    // TODO: make sure that numbers is an array of arrays

     numbering.zip(numbers).map(
-      ((f, n)) => numbify-numbering(f, ..n)
-    ).join(separator)
+      ((x, y)) => numbify-numbering(x, y, separator: separator) ).join(separator)
-  }
+  } else {
+    panic("expected 'numbering' to be a string, function, or array") }
 }